 Authorities failed to adopt and implement significant police oversight and accountability measures promised by the Biden administration in response to nationwide protests against police violence in 2020, which were marked by widespread excessive use of force by law enforcement agencies.

 Instead, lawmakers in at least 36 states and at the federal level introduced more than 80 pieces of draft legislation limiting freedom of assembly, with nine states enacting 10 such bills into law in 2021.
 At the end of the year, a further 44 such bills were pending in 18 states.
 Proposed legal restrictions on freedom of assembly included increased penalties for acts of civil disobedience relating to infrastructure projects such as pipelines, obstructing roads and defacing monuments.
 Other laws sought to prevent reductions to policing budgets by local governments and remove civil liability for car drivers who hit protesters blocking streets, among other things.

 By contrast, the California state legislature enacted new laws providing broad protections to journalists reporting on public assemblies, who were often targeted for arrest and violence by law enforcement officials in 2020, and creating statewide standards and regulations for law enforcement’s use of kinetic impact projectile weapons and chemical agents during public assemblies.

 Excessive use of force

-At least 1,000 people were reportedly killed by police using firearms.
-The limited public data available suggests that Black people are disproportionately impacted by police use of lethal force.
-The US government’s programme to track how many such deaths occur annually was not fully implemented.
-No state laws governing the use of lethal force by police – where such laws exist – comply with international law and standards regarding the use of lethal force by law enforcement officials.2
+At least 1,055 people were reported killed by police using firearms in 2021, a slight increase from previous years.
+The limited public data available from 2015 to 2021 suggested that Black people were disproportionately impacted by police use of lethal force.
+The federal government’s programme to track how many such deaths occur annually remained unimplemented.

 Right to life and security of the person